mubn/ansible-mail-server/README.md

-# Ansible playbooks to setup a mail server
+# Ansible playbook to setup a mail server

 This is an Ansible-Playbook for the great mail server setup tutorial https://thomas-leister.de/mailserver-debian-stretch/